 What is Betel Nut?

 When you have spent a bit of time in Myanmar — after you have gotten used to the spectacular landscapes, the incredible temples and the colorful characters — you begin to notice little things: pleasant aromas emanating from the tea houses, smiling children playing in the streets and red splotches everywhere, pocked on the ground.
-In some places there are so many spots that it looks like the scene of an accident or as if somehow the sidewalks had contracted a bad case of chicken pox.
-If you can stand it, look a little closer and you will notice that what you are seeing is crimson colored spit that has been expectorated from the mouths of thousands of everyday Burmese.
+In some places, there are so many spots that it looks like the scene of an accident or as if somehow the sidewalks had contracted a bad case of chicken pox.
+If you can stand it, look a little closer and you will notice that what you are seeing is crimson colored spit that has been expectorated from the mouths of thousands of everyday Burmese who have been chewing Betel Nut.
 Betel Nut spit.

 There is no avoiding it.
 These little speckles of Betel Nut spittle are everywhere people walk and, if you are going to go anywhere yourself, you just have to get over your disgust.
 The cause of this crimson plague is the Burmese people’s addiction to Dypsis lutescens, also known as Betel nut.
 It is also the source of the red stained teeth that is very prevalent in so many Burmese smiles.

 I first heard of Betel Nut chewing in the pages of National Geographic Magazine when I was a kid.
 I had also read about it in numerous books about Asia and the South Pacific.
 I knew that it was a psychoactive stimulant (like alcohol, tobacco or caffeine) and prolonged use of Betel causes addiction; stained/rotten teeth and obviously an overwhelming urge to spit (kind of like chewing tobacco).
 It was everywhere.
 People in business suits and panhandlers alike were fouling the pavement with it.
 It was disgusting, but I had to know what the attraction was.